PaddlePaddle/PaddleFormers/docs/en/datasets_format.md

 To use the `chatml` format, specify `chatml` at `train(/eval)_dataset_type`.

-The supported fine-tuning data format is a JSON file where each line contains a dictionary.
-Each dictionary includes the following fields:
+In the SFT data stream, each data entry is a dictionary containing the following fields:

 - `messages` : `List(Dict)`, each dictionary contains three keys: `role`, `content`, and `tool_calls(optional)`.
     - The value of `role` can be `system`, `user`, `assistant` or `tool(optional)`.
     - `content` is the specific dialogue content.
-    - `tool_calls(optional)` is for applying for tool calls.
+    - `tool_calls(optional)` is for requesting tool calls.
 - `tools(optional)` : `List(Dict)`, represents tool information.
+- `label(optional)`: Training flag (1=participate in training, 0=do not participate in training)

 Notes:
-* Each training sample is in JSON format, and multiple samples are separated by line breaks.
+* Each training sample is in JSON format, with multiple samples separated by line breaks.

 Sample data: